-Porthmeor beach is perfect for families, as the beach sits in the town of St Ives and is backed by the Tate St Ives.
-The beach has good sand at the top and then a slope at high water mark takes you to a large expanse of flat compact sand.
-Surf read more
+Porthmeor beach is perfect for families, as the beach sits in the town of St Ives and is overlooked by the Tate St Ives.
+The beach has good sand at the read more

 Porthcurno Beach is a beautiful white sand southeast facing beach in the western corner of the very lovely Porthcurno Bay.
-The beach has a deep shelf into the sea at high tide that adults would find a challenge and so care must be taken with children.
-Bordered by the Minack read more
+The beach has a deep shelf into the sea at read more

 Gwithian / Godrevy beach is one of the best stretches of golden sand in Cornwall and is popular with both families and surfers.
-Located at the end of the long Hayle beach, within St Ives Bay, at low tide the two beaches are joined together.
-The area (sand dunes and read more
+Located at the end of the long read more

 Black Cliff beach, sandy beach stretching between Hayle Towans and Mexico Towans.
 Sheltered by cliffs and backed by dunes.
 You often get some large areas of shallow water near the read more

 Bamaluz beach is a small sandy beach with large boulders that all but disappears at high tide.
-The beach is situated just north of the harbour wall and bellow St Ives Museum.
-This beach is known within St Ives for allowing dogs and so is typically used by dog owners.
-Car read more
+Within St Ives this is the beach for allowing dogs and so is typically read more

-St Ives Harbour is a working harbour but as the tide goes out you have a small sandy beach protected by the harbour walls and within the heart of St Ives.
-Very busy area with restaurants and pubs but also you can hire boats and take seal trips from here. read more
+St Ives Harbour is a working harbour but as the tide goes out you have a small sandy beach protected by the harbour walls and within the heart of St read more

 Summerleaze beach is located within a short walk of Bude town centre making it a very popular family sandy beach.
-However, as it is so large at low tide it never feels over crowded.
-Summerleaze beach has on one side a large breakwater complete with tower protecting a small harbour and read more
+However, as it is so large at low tide it never read more

 Swanpool beach is a small east facing sand and pebble cove on the outskirts of Falmouth.
 There is level access to the beach and excellent facilities are close by.
-There is a footpath around Swanpool Lake (good for birds) to the Cornwall Wildlife Trust Nature reserve beyond, and a coastal read more
+There read more

 Portreath beach is a sandy beach with cliffs at one end and harbour at the other.
 At high tide the beach is split into two.
 The name Portreath means “sandy read more